jsconfkorea/2020.jsconfkorea.com/src/markdown/speakers/speaker-8.en.md

 Despite this constant effort, we often still encounter boilerplate code.
 Sometimes, we run into 'boss' boilerplate code, which we just don't know how to deal with.

-Despite this constant effort, we often still encounter boilerplate code.
-Sometimes, we run into 'boss' boilerplate code, which we just don't know how to deal with.

 This talk is for those of you who's tired of this endless battle.
 I will talk about ‘code factorization’, a technique that will help you gain an edge in the war against boilerplate codes.
 After this talk, you will be able to declare with confidence: veni, vidi, vici.